paciowg/delDemo/README.md

 # DEL Demo
-This is a simple (and currently unfinished) web app meant to demonstrate the concept of filling out DEL questionnaires and having it automatically uploaded to a FHIR server.
+This is a simple (and currently unfinished) web app meant to demonstrate the concept of filling out DEL questionnaires and having that patient data automatically upload to a FHIR server.